girlanasouza/VISSOFT2024/README.md

 # Memory Tracer

-Memory Tracer é uma ferramenta para análise de consumo de memória em dispositivos Android através de logs de bug reportados na fase de teste.
-O projeto é uma colaboração entre UFAM/IComp e Motorola Mobility.
+Memory Tracer is a tool for analyzing memory consumption on Android devices through bug logs reported during the testing phase.
+The project is a collaboration between UFAM/IComp and Motorola Mobility.

-## Visão Geral
+## Overview

-A aplicação consiste em um frontend desenvolvido em React e um backend em Flask.
-O frontend exibe visualizações dos dados de consumo de memória processados pelo backend.
+The application consists of a frontend developed in React and a backend in Flask.
+The frontend displays visualizations of memory consumption data processed by the backend.

-## Estrutura do Projeto
+## Project Structure

 project-root/